Culture-driven finance

 45% of families with foreign-born parents live in poverty, compared to 24% of families with UK-born parents.

-Foreigners in the UK face several recurring challenges when accessing financial services:
+Foreigners in the UK often face barriers to financial services:

 -